 Students must comply with the Schools of Pharmacy Code of Conduct while on placement.
-The Code of Conduct is available on www.appel.ie.
+The Code of Conduct is available at the following link.
 Breaches of the Code of Conduct must be reported to the APPEL Ops team or a Practice Educator as soon as possible.